MonkeManX/monkemanx.github.io/content/articles/Optimization_problems.md

 {{< details "Solution b)" "false" >}}

 Incorrect.
 Weyl's theorem first states that a finitely generated convex cone can be described as a polyhedron.
-This allows us to show that the set ΛΛ is polyhedral and, in particular, closed.
+This allows us to show that the set \(A\) is polyhedral and, in particular, closed.
 However, the boundedness of the set cannot be proven in this way.

 {{< /details >}}